Leuchtfeuer/auth0-for-typo3/Documentation/Editor/Plugin/Index.rst

 .. include:: ../../Includes.txt

-.. _plugin:
+.. _editor-plugin:

 ======
 Plugin
 ======

-This extensions comes with a log in / log off plugin for frontend users.
+This extensions comes with a login / logoff plugin for frontend users.
 It is located underneath the forms tab when creating a new content element.

 .. image:: ../../Images/new-plugin.png
    :alt: Create a New Plugin
    :class: with-shadow

+.. _editor-plugin-configuration:

 Configuration
 =============